suurjaak/Skyperious/README.md

 Making a backup of the database file is recommended before making any changes.
 There is an easy "Save as" button for that on the database index page.

-Windows installers and more screenshots at http://suurjaak.github.com/Skyperious.
+Downloads, help texts, and more screenshots at http://suurjaak.github.com/Skyperious.

 [![Screenshots](https://raw.github.com/suurjaak/Skyperious/gh-pages/img/th_collage.png)](https://raw.github.com/suurjaak/Skyperious/gh-pages/img/collage.png)